dragonka79/Data_Analysis_Remote_Job_Project/README.md

 ## 🧠 Learning Objectives

-- Build end-to-end projects using SQL as a foundation
+- Build end-to-end project using SQL as a foundation
-- Improve your database modeling and optimization skills
+- Improving database modeling and optimization skills
 - Turn raw data into actionable insights
 - Present work suitable for a **Data Analyst** or **Data Engineer** portfolio